Acute Cholecystitis

 Symptoms and Signs of Acute Cholecystitis

 Most patients have had prior attacks of biliary colic or acute cholecystitis.
-The pain of cholecystitis is similar in quality and location to biliary colic but lasts longer (ie, > 6 hours) and is more severe.
+The pain of cholecystitis is similar in quality and location to biliary colic but lasts longer (peaking within 15 to 60 minutes and lasting > 6 hours) and is more severe.
 Vomiting is common, as is right subcostal tenderness.
+Pain may be referred to the right scapula or upper back.
 Within a few hours, the Murphy sign (deep inspiration exacerbates the pain during palpation of the right upper quadrant and halts inspiration) develops along with involuntary guarding of upper abdominal muscles on the right side.
 Fever, usually low grade, is common.

 In older patients, the first or only symptoms may be systemic and nonspecific (eg, anorexia, vomiting, malaise, weakness, fever).
 Sometimes fever does not develop.

-Acute cholecystitis begins to subside in 2 to 3 days and resolves within 1 week in 85% of patients, even without treatment.
+Acute cholecystitis begins to subside in 2 to 3 days and will resolve without surgical treatment in approximately 85% of patients (1).

 Complications

-Without treatment, patients can develop localized or free perforation and peritonitis.
+Without treatment, approximately 10% of patients may develop localized or free perforation and peritonitis (2).
+Perforated gallbladder has a mortality rate of up to 16%.
 Increasing abdominal pain, high fever, and rigors with rebound tenderness or ileus suggest empyema (pus) in the gallbladder, gangrene, or perforation.
-When acute cholecystitis is accompanied by jaundice or cholestasis, partial common duct obstruction is likely, usually due to stones or inflammation.
+When acute cholecystitis is accompanied by jaundice, acholic stool, or cholestasis, partial common duct obstruction is likely, usually due to stones or inflammation.

 Other complications include the following: